fire/bmesh-encoding/EXT_bmesh_encoding/README.md

 While glTF can only deliver a polygon mesh after it's been decomposed into triangles, there are cases where access to the full BMesh topology is still useful.
 BMesh provides a non-manifold boundary representation with vertices, edges, loops, and faces that enables complex geometric operations.

-This implementation provides **property table-based BMesh encoding** that stores complete topology information in EXT_structural_metadata property tables for optimal performance while maintaining full glTF 2.0 compatibility.
+This implementation provides **property table-based BMesh encoding** that stores complete topology information in EXT_structural_metadata property tables for performance while maintaining full glTF 2.0 compatibility.

 The `EXT_structural_metadata` glTF extension solves the problem of topological data loss when models with quads and n-gons are converted to glTF's triangle-only format.
 It works by embedding the **BMesh** data structure, allowing for reconstruction of the original model.